 The P0316 OBD2 code is very serious.
 It affects your vehicle’s ability to start and run safely, and there’s a high risk of serious engine damage due to misfires.
 It would be best if you stopped driving your car right away when you see a P0316 code.

 How To Diagnose And Fix The P0316 Code

 Tools you’ll need:

-- Misfires on start-up can be the result of insufficient fuel levels.
-Check your tank to make sure you have enough fuel, and verify that it’s the correct type and grade for your engine.
+- Misfires on startup can be the result of insufficient fuel levels.
+Check your tank to ensure you have enough fuel, and verify that it’s the correct type and grade for your engine.
 Add or replace fuel as necessary.

 - Check for any technical service bulletins related to the P0316 code for your vehicle.
 The fix for some vehicles (Ford especially) can involve reprogramming the PCM or ECM or replacing the cylinder head.

 - Scan your vehicle using an OBD2 scan tool.
 If any other codes appear alongside P0316, address those first.
 Once you’ve fixed those issues, clear the codes and test drive your vehicle to see if the P0316 OBD2 code comes back.

 - Check the freeze frame data at the time the fault occurred.
 Look for any inconsistencies or irregularities that could point you toward the specific issue.
 Pay attention to whether the code is triggered from a cold start or a hot start, as this can guide you toward which components are at fault.

 - Check your vehicle’s air/fuel mixture.
 If it’s lean, there may be a leak in your vacuum system.
 Inspect your fuel system for any leaks, paying special attention to connections and the ends of lines, which can fray from wear.

 - Visually inspect the wiring around the crankshaft and camshaft position sensors.
 Replace any wires you see that are frayed or damaged, and check that all connections are secure.